How will my co-op work term impact my awards and financial aid?

 Remember that you must complete a Continuation of Interest-Free Status application, and submit it before the end of your 6-month grace period to avoid accruing interest on your previous government student loan.
 Interest accrues on the provincial portion of your loan, not the federal portion, during the grace period.
 Carleton University’s Awards & Financial Aid Office cannot automatically confirm your enrollment with the National Student Loan Service Centre.

-The process for confirming your enrolment will be slightly different if you are receiving funding from a province other than Ontario.
+The process for confirming your enrollment will be slightly different if you are receiving funding from a province other than Ontario.

 We recommend visiting the financial aid website of your home province to learn more about the process.
 Links to your home province website are listed on our out-province-page.

 Students in a co-operative education program cannot draw upon scholarship funds during a work period.
 Let us know if you will be in a co-op work term in the upcoming semester so we can defer your scholarship to your next two full-time study terms (minimum 2.0 credits in each term).
 Students must also complete a minimum of 4.0 credits over these two terms in order to meet the course load requirement for scholarship renewal.

 If you have additional questions about how your work-term may impact your awards and financial aid, email us at email@example.com.